 If you are eloping in a different city, state, or country, plan a big shindig with your people before you head off (assuming Covid is under control, obviously!).
 Get your people’s well wishes and let them share in the excitement of the adventure you’re about to have!

-3. Facetime or Zoom with them while you get ready
+3. facetime or zoom them while you're getting ready

 Obviously it doesn’t have to be for the whole time but even a few minutes on a video call will let them feel like they were a part of it.
 Sure, they’ll have the pictures to look at but getting to chat with them live will not only let them see what you look like but will also help them to experience the excitement!
 Some of my favorite moments from elopement days have been when I’ve gotten to put the camera down and hold the phone for a bride who is twirling for her mom or grandma.
 These little moments mean a lot.

-4. Have your family write letters for you to read after your ceremony
+4. Have your family write letters to read on your elopement day

 They may not be able to be there but that doesn’t mean they can’t send their love.
 One of the best ways to involve your family in your elopement is to have them write letters for you to read after your ceremony.
 This is a beautiful, intimate way for them to share their support and love even if they are far away.